Mini Clubman (2007): Clubvan

-Second generation (F54) (2015–present)
+Second generation (2015)

 A second generation Clubman was announced in 2013, with model code F54.
 A concept version was unveiled at the 2014 Geneva Motor Show, with the production model debuting at the 2015 Frankfurt IAA Motor Show.

 The new model, based on the BMW UKL2 platform, features more space.
 At the time of its debut, the Mini Clubman was the largest Mini ever manufactured by the brand, measuring 168.3 in long and it is wider measuring 70.9 in.
 It abandons the previous model's asymmetrical door layout for a standard four-door design, but it retains the rear barn doors.

 Mini used many soft-touch plastics to cover the dash and majority of the door panels, real leather upholstery, and several upscale trim options.

 Engines

 This generation of the Mini Clubman comes with two engines for the North American market.
 The basic model comes with the 134 bhp 1.5 liter 3-cylinder engine mated with either a 6-spd manual or 6-spd automatic transmission, while the new Mini Cooper S Clubman comes with a 2.0 liter 4-cylinder engine and 189 bhp, mated with either a 6-spd manual or 8-spd automatic transmission.